Property Graph Exchange Format (PG)

 • apostrophe, when the string is quoted with apostrophe

-• quotation mark, when the string is quoted with quotation mark
+• quotation mark, when the string is quoted with a quotation mark

 • reverse solidus (\ U+005C)